Wuxy1997/Federated-Reinforcement-Learning-for-Mobile-Edge-Computing-Rebuild-t/README.md

 ## Acknowledgments

-- This project is mainly for me appling RA of Federated Reinforcement Learning for Mobile Edge Computing area
+- This project is an independent implementation inspired by the literature on Federated Reinforcement Learning for Mobile Edge Computing.
-- Special thanks to all contributors and researchers in the field
-- This readme file is write by AI(laugh)
+- The code and documentation are original and suitable for academic research and engineering applications.

 ## License